 Everything is running on top of Android 7.0 Nougat, with LG’s UX 6.0 swapping app icons and ditching the app drawer in favour of multiple home screens.
 Thankfully Android purists can opt to add it back, without having to download a custom launcher.

-LG is also the first company outside of Google to use the Google Assistant, an AI helper which is getting smarter by the day as Google adds more skills, and integrates it with more apps and services.
+LG was also the first company outside of Google to use the Google Assistant, an AI helper which is getting smarter by the day as Google adds more skills, and integrates it with more apps and services.

 It isn’t quite at the same standard as Amazon’s Alexa just yet, but it can already dig into your Google account and beam YouTube videos to a Chromecast, find calendar appointments and plot directions in Google Maps.

 I’m confident Google will improve it steadily over time, and now you don’t have to miss out on it just because you didn’t buy a Pixel-branded phone.
+More phones have access to it now, but LG was still the first apart from Google to ship with it out-of-the-box.

 LG G6 PERFORMANCE: PLENTY OF POWER

 With a Qualcomm Snapdragon 821 CPU on board, the G6 feels incredibly quick - even with UX 6.0 sitting on top of Android Nougat.
-It easily kept pace with my Google Pixel XL, and 4GB of RAM is plenty for multitasking.
+It easily kept pace with the Google Pixel XL, and 4GB of RAM is plenty for multitasking.

 The Adreno GPU is about as quick as smartphones get for gaming, too.
 There’s nothing in the Google Play Store that won’t run smoothly here, even with the bump in resolution to accommodate for the 18:9 aspect ratio.